autopkg/grahampugh-recipes/JamfUploaderProcessors/READMEs/JamfDockItemUploader.md

-# JamfPolicyLogFlusher
+# JamfDockItemUploader

 ## Description

-A processor for AutoPkg that will flush logs for a policy on a Jamf Cloud or on-prem server.
+A processor for AutoPkg that will upload a Dock item to a Jamf Cloud or on-prem server.

 ## Input variables